-During drought years, limited water supplies should be managed cooperatively to support birds, other wildlife, agriculture, and communities.
+Limited water supplies should be managed cooperatively to support agriculture, communities, birds, and other wildlife.

 The Central Valley Joint Venture (CVJV) partners with agencies, private landowners, local governments, non-profit organizations and others to conserve Central Valley birds and their habitats for current and future generations.
 The CVJV's 2020 Implementation Plan is a go-to resource for understanding where and when habitat is needed most.
 It can be used to guide your agency's projects to maximize impact from available funding, water supply, and other resources.